russellmatt66/russellmatt66.github.io/_phys/2023-10-8-fusionalphas.md

 \end{aligned}
 $$

+The next step is to figure out what's happening to the electrons.

 <!-- Cylindrical coordinates is not the correct basis for this, need spherical coordinates, but more importantly, need to read Zangwill. -->
 <!-- The electromagnetic fields radiated by a charged particle in motion are given by the $\textit{Lienard-Wiechert}$ fields[^2],